General Terms And Conditions Of Sale Of DHL Express France

 Any changes of the Transport Operation, in particular any change of itinerary, any immobilisation of vehicle and/or its crew, not attributable to DHL could lead to a readjustment of the price conditions applicable to Transport Operation.

-It is understood that, in the event that this volume is not achieved during three (3) consecutive months, DHL should have the right to unilaterally revise prices according to actual Consignment volume.
+Prices applied to the Instructing Party are determined based on weight, a destination, and a volume of Shipment defined by the Instructing Party.
+In the event that the weight, destination, or volume of Shipment is not achieved during three (3) consecutive months, DHL should have the right to unilaterally revise prices according to actual weight, destination or Shipment volume.

 8.2 Fuel surcharge

-Each Consignment is subject to the invoicing of a fuel surcharge in addition to the rate mentioned in article 8.1.
+Each Shipment is subject to the invoicing of a fuel surcharge in addition to the rate mentioned in article 8.1.
 The fuel surcharge is subject to monthly indexing according to the terms specified on the DHL’s website under the heading "Fuel surcharge".

 8.3 Options and surcharges